EvaReji/customer-purchase-analysis/README.md

 - Run campaigns during peak sales periods.

 ### Conclusion
-This project shows how data analysis helps understand customer behavior and supports better business decisions.
+This project demonstrates how data analysis can be used to understand customer behavior and support better business decisions.